 In this course you’ll learn the basics of quantitative risk analysis with FAIR.
 You’ll see what’s possible when you’re equipped with a logical, repeatable, defensible model for analyzing risk in financial and probabilistic terms.
 High/medium/low or 1-5 ratings and subjective heat maps aren’t sufficient to inform efficient and cost-effective risk management decisions.
 FAIR offers “a more scientific approach to estimating likelihood and impact of consequences (…) to better prioritize risks and to prepare more accurate risk exposure forecasts.”
 (NISTIR 8286)

 By the end of the course all participants will apply their knowledge by performing actual risk analysis using the non-commercial educational FAIR-U application.
 Upon the completion of the course, participants will receive a Certificate of Completion from RiskLens with 16 CPEs as well as a voucher that covers the cost of the OpenFAIR Level 1 Certification Exam.
-(Vouchers are sent on Tuesdays and Fridays, or the next business day in case of holiday, etc.) Please note that online course access is valid for 1 year after purchase.
+(Vouchers are sent on Tuesdays and Fridays, or the next business day in case of holiday, etc.) Learners will have access to course materials for 180 days from the time of purchase, though extensions may be granted upon request.

 After you complete your purchase login information will automatically be sent to the email address you use at checkout.